» Terraform Enterprise VMware Reference Architecture

 The minimum size would be appropriate for most initial production deployments, or for development/testing environments.

-The recommended size is for production environments where there is a consistent high workload in the form of concurrent terraform runs.
+The scaled size is for production environments where there is a consistent high workload in the form of concurrent terraform runs.

 Please monitor the actual CPU utilization in vCenter before making the decision to increase the CPU allocation.